 Teach Manchester does not pay expenses for students on any route.

 If you are on a salaried route; you may be able to claim expenses from your employer.
 This is a matter for you to negotiate directly with your employing school.
 The information below is provided to give you an indication of associated course costs.

 We are required to ensure that during your training you have experienced a minimum of two placements in contrasting schools.
 The placement pattern, and number of schools above two will depend on the subject, phase and validating university.

 The majority of our placement schools are in the city of Manchester Local Authority.
 You will spend the majority of your course in your placement schools and will be expected to arrange your own travel.

 All Teach Manchester School Direct students also have a professional studies programme.
-These sessions are delivered by staff in our alliance, and travel to these sessions to the host venue across Manchester will be required.
+These sessions are delivered by staff in our alliance, and travel to these sessions to the host venue, in schools across Manchester, will be required.

 You will also have a number of days which are delivered by the partner university.
 For Manchester Metropolitan University and University of Manchester routes, these take place on university premises on the main campuses near to central Manchester.
 For University of Cumbria students;the majority of these are delivered in one of the Manchester lead schools; with a small number of session at the Lancaster Campus of the University.

-School Direct Trainees are expected to conform to the dress code of the alliance school in which they are based, however there is no formal uniform required.
-Dress codes vary by setting from business casual to business formal.
+School Direct Trainees are expected to conform to the dress code of the alliance school in which they are based, however there is no formal uniformed items required.
+Dress codes vary by setting, generally they range from business casual to business formal.
 Once you are allocated your school, your mentor will be happy to help you with the dress code if needed.